TeresaP/teresap.github.io/_posts/2016-03-17-code-coverage-with-calabash.md

 ---
 {% include JB/setup %}

 Even though XCode7 is deprecating GCov output, it is still possible to generate .gcda and .gcno files for UI Automation.
+However, it is my experience that code coverage files are only generated for simulator.
+This means it won't be possible to get code coverage for any tests that are limited to physical devices.
+(If you do find a way to get it to generate on a device, please let me know!)

 <!--more-->